titaniumnetwork-dev/alloy/README.md

 `node proxy.js`

+The console should log where you could access the proxy at.
+You could change the port and everything in config.json.

 In order to get websockets working, you must have these headers in your Apache / Nginx:

 `Upgrade $http_upgrade;`